 (Don’t let them steer you wrong: as you exit the ticket booth/gift shop, walk across the sidewalk in the courtyard and turn to your left, then go thru the first door on your right-otherwise you will be walking backwards - back in time.)

 Suggestion: Bring a picnic lunch and eat in the olive grove in front of the museum - the trees are antique and absolutely gorgeous.
 Or you can use your ticket for a discount at one of the restaurants in town.
 Ask the staff to assist you, they have a list of places right as you walk into the Certosa.

 The second room I really enjoyed is an amazing space, with lots of natural light where you can walk thru the skeletons of the whales.
 These huge, monstrous skeletons give you just an inkling of how large these amazing creatures are.

 Another section of the museum houses interesting temprary exhibitions.
-When I was there, there was a special dinosaur display available till September 2018, and though these are not the mammoth dinosaurs that one dreams about, the exhibition is tasteful and probably just the right size for the younger visitors.
+When I was there, there was a special dinosaur on display, and though these were not the mammoth dinosaurs that one dreams about, the exhibition was tasteful and probably just the right size for the younger visitors.
 I enjoyed the archaeologist room which is designed to show you step by step the path a fossil takes before it can be on display in the museum.
 I recommend you check out the official website for the museum before your visit (the link can be found on the column to the right) and see what is on as temporary exhibits when you will be visiting to help you decide what to see.